|

 sums totalling £164 at common law alone, albeit with a marked lack of

-success.9 More over, in October 1376 William atte More of Cheshunt undertook
+success.9 More over, in October 1376 William atte More of Cheshunt

 to deliver £60 to Tong within one month, and two years later he agreed to